This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - PMAY offers national coverage with interest subsidies (CLSS) and options like beneficiary-led construction.

-- MHADA/DDA projects are land-based whereas PMAY encourages in-situ redevelopment, making it more community-focused.
+- MHADA/DDA projects are land-based, whereas PMAY encourages in-situ redevelopment, making it more community-focused.

 3. PMAY vs Other State Housing Programs